-Some recipes use turmeric as the main seasoning for a dish, relying heavily on the distinctive flavor of this spice.
+As well, some recipes use turmeric as the main seasoning for a dish, relying heavily on the distinctive flavor of this spice.
 Whenever this is the case, the best thing to do is rework your menu, waiting until you have turmeric on hand.
-Dishes such as African-based curries just don’t work with anything other than the real deal.
+Dishes such as African-based curries calling for lots of turmeric just don’t work with anything other than the real deal.

 The most common temptation is to use curry powder as a substitute for turmeric.
 The reasoning is simple; curry powders are made up of several spices blended together, one of which is turmeric.

 However, just because curry powder has turmeric in it, that doesn’t always mean it’s the best choice for a substitution.
 Because curry powder contains several spices, it tends to give most dishes a flavor that is much stronger than turmeric alone, and also different than the desired flavor that turmeric would create.

 Some recipes can benefit from curry powder as an alternative to turmeric.
 As the chef, it’s up to you to use your best judgment in determining whether or not a particular substitution will make or break your dish.

 –> Learn More: Turmeric Vs. Curry Powder – How Do They Compare?